- About Us

-The Center for Holocaust and Genocide Studies (CHGS) is an academic research institution dedicated to educating all sectors of society about the Holocaust and other genocides.
-CHGS relies on your generous support to help us maintain and create our internationally recognized resources and programs.
+The Center for Holocaust and Genocide Studies (CHGS) promotes public awareness, academic research and education on the Holocaust and other genocides as central components towards the prevention and response to mass violence.
+CHGS relies on your generous support to help us maintain and fulfill our mission.

 This statement is in response to articles published in the Pioneer Press on 11-19-2010 and in the Minnesota Daily on 11-23-10 regarding the removal of "unreliable websites" from the website of the Center for Holocaust and Genocide Studies (CHGS) at the University of Minnesota.